 - Silky Chocolate Pudding – The pudding is silky creamy, and would you believe it is also vegan?!
 You can also try the parfait with the full on dairy chocolate pudding recipe if you prefer!

 - Creamy Marshmallow Cream – Seems redundant, but a little coconut cream makes the melted marshmallows even creamier.

 - Graham Cracker Crumbs – The gluten free graham cracker crumb layer adds so much texture and flavor.

 - No-Bake – After all it is summer, so who doesn’t love a dessert that doesn’t require the oven!

-- Easy and Portable – Again, summer.
-We all want to be outside, at the pool, or at a BBQ.
+- Easy and Portable – We all want to be outside, at the pool, or at a BBQ in the summer.
 These parfaits come together so easy, and they can easily be transported.
 Just like the no-bake cherry cheesecake parfaits or the gluten free raspberry peach cheesecake cups!

 What You Need To Make Gluten Free Strawberry S’mores Parfaits

 - Fresh Strawberries – Fresh strawberries are the only way to go with this layered summer dessert!

 - Graham Crackers – You can use gluten free graham crackers, or regular graham crackers.
 Your choice.